DIGITAL CRAFTSMANSHIP

 In the 1980s, 3D printing techniques were considered suitable only for the production of functional or aesthetic prototypes, and a more appropriate term for it at the time was rapid prototyping.[3]
 As of 2019, the precision, repeatability, and material range of 3D printing have increased to the point that some 3D printing processes are considered viable as an industrial-production technology, whereby the term additive manufacturing can be used synonymously with 3D printing.[4]
 One of the key advantages of 3D printing[5] is the ability to produce very complex shapes or geometries that would be otherwise impossible to construct by hand, including hollow parts or parts with internal truss structures to reduce weight.
 Fused deposition modeling (FDM), which uses a continuous filament of a thermoplastic material, is the most common 3D printing process in use as of 2020.[6]

-Augmented reality (AR) is an interactive experience that combines the real world and computer-generated content.
+Augmented reality (AR) is an interactive experience that combines the real world and computer-generated 3D content.
 The content can span multiple sensory modalities, including visual, auditory, haptic, somatosensory and olfactory.[1]
 AR can be defined as a system that incorporates three basic features: a combination of real and virtual worlds, real-time interaction, and accurate 3D registration of virtual and real objects.[2]
 The overlaid sensory information can be constructive (i.e. additive to the natural environment), or destructive (i.e. masking of the natural environment).[3]
-This experience is seamlessly interwoven with the physical world such that it is perceived as an immersive aspect of the real environment.[3]
-In this way, augmented reality alters one's ongoing perception of a real-world environment, whereas virtual reality completely replaces the user's real-world environment with a simulated one.[4][5]
+As such, it is one of the key technologies in the reality-virtuality continuum.[4]

 Algorithmic bias describes systematic and repeatable errors in a computer system that create "unfair" outcomes, such as "privileging" one category over another in ways different from the intended function of the algorithm.